Getting your Trinity Audio player ready... |

-Many GMAT test-takers, particularly those who don’t consider math their strongest subject, start to panic when they learn that they won’t have access to the GMAT calculator for the Quant section of the exam.
+Many GMAT test-takers, particularly those who don’t consider math their strongest subject, start to panic when they learn that they won’t have access to a calculator for the Quant section of the exam.

-The truth is that — unless there are special circumstances involving accommodations — no student, regardless of his or her starting math proficiency, needs a calculator to do GMAT Quant.
+The truth is that no student, regardless of his or her math proficiency, needs a calculator to do GMAT Quant.
 In fact, GMAT Quant questions are specifically designed to be answered without the use of a calculator.
 This is because GMAT Quant tests your use of logic and your conceptual knowledge, not your ability to perform complex mathematical calculations.

-Remember, the GMAT assesses your skill in areas that will be important in business school; being able to efficiently input numbers into a calculator isn’t going to tell admissions committees much about your readiness for an MBA program.
+Remember, the GMAT assesses your skills in areas that will be important in business school.
+Being able to input numbers into a calculator won’t tell admissions committees much about your readiness for an MBA program.
 Thus, if you want to earn a high GMAT Quant score, you should think of it not as a math test, but as a logic test.

 TTP PRO TIP:

-No student, regardless of his or her starting math proficiency, needs a calculator to do GMAT Quant, unless there are special circumstances involving accommodations.
+No student, regardless of his or her math proficiency, needs a calculator to do GMAT Quant.

 Of course, earning a competitive Quant score takes more than just a change in mindset.
-In this article, we’ll go over 11 key strategies that every test-taker needs to conquer GMAT Quant without the use of a calculator.
+In this article, we’ll go over 10 key strategies that every test-taker needs, in order to conquer GMAT Quant without the use of a calculator.

-Strategy 1: Learn the Concepts Tested in GMAT Quant.
+Strategy 1: Learn the Types of Concepts Tested in GMAT Quant

 When you begin familiarizing yourself with the content tested in GMAT Quant, you’ll quickly see that the content is quite conceptual in nature.
 In other words, the questions you face are not calculation-heavy.